 Why Do Autistic Adults Struggle with Executive Functioning?

-Founder & Owner, ASD Life Coaches
+Head Coach, ASD Life Coaches

 If you've ever found yourself thinking, "I know what I need to do but I just can't seem to do it," you're not alone.
 Many autistic adults experience ongoing challenges with executive functioning—the brain's ability to plan, organize, prioritize, and follow through.